 Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and parent within one year.
 Children/youth participating only in the middle school/teen program and SKIES Unlimited programs are exempt from this requirement.
-Tricare or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.
+TriCare or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.

 Sports Physical: No child/youth will be authorized to play, practice or participate in games until a valid physical has been furnished.
 The form must be signed by a licensed health professional and certify the child/youth is physically fit to participate in chosen sport(s) and address any pertinent medical condition and/or constraint such as asthma, heart murmur, allergies.
-If a sports physical expires during the season, a grace period of one month will be granted for continued participation if parents show proof of a Sports Physical appointment.
-If there is no current HASP, the child/youth may be allowed to register, receive uniforms and observe practices/games, however will not be able to participate until a current HASP is provided.
+The sports physical must remain current throughout the season.